junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That doesn't look good."
 Dean comments.
 Whatever it is, red flashing thing is never a good thing.

-The Doctor looks closely, Cas stands next to him, reading the screen.
+The Doctor looks closely, Cas stands next to him, reading the same screen.

 "What does it say?"
 Amy urges, "Did it find Rory?"

-"April the third, 1938, old-town New York" Cas reads the message, frowning.
+"April the third, 1938, old-town New York."
+Cas reads the message, frowning.

 Dean claps his hands, "Good, we have the time and location, let's go.
 What are we waiting for?"

 The Doctor unplugs the sonic screwdriver from the control panel, beaming its head toward the screen.
-The familiar whirring sound echoes again, the floor feels bumpy like airplane in turbulence.
+The familiar metallic whirring sound echoes again, the floor bumping like airplane in turbulence.
 Then the red warning screams louder, and the floor they're standing on start shaking violently in all directions.
-The lighting inside the whole space blink on and off as the floor shakes, turning to a dark red color.
+The lighting inside the whole space blink on and off as the floor wobbles, turning to a dark red color.
+The color of blood and danger.

 Amy and Dean have to grab the closest handrail to steady themselves, the Doctor and Cas lean on the console.

 The Doctor yells over the loud emergency sound.
 "She doesn't let us land.
 It's like a storm blizzard out there.
 Hang on."

 Cas puts both his hands on the metal handle he pointed out earlier -- the brake, apparently.
 The shaking eases for a few seconds, but almost immediately turning into a sideward spinning.
-All of them fall to the floor; the handle is let go, shifting up and down rapidly on its own.
+All of them fall to the floor, swinging toward one side of the wall; the handle is let loose, shifting up and down rapidly on its own.

-The Doctor takes out a hammer from underneath the console, striking on the surface.
-"This usually works!" he yells.
+The Doctor stretches his arm to reach for a hammer from underneath the console, striking on the surface.
+"This usually works!" he shouts at the frantic central control unit, "Come on, you sexy thing!
+You can do it!"

 "You are making it worse!"
 Cas yells back.

-The console makes an extremely loud explosion sound, together with a strong burning smell and dark smoke bursting from the burned control, the brake handle flies to the ceiling and lands on the floor in two pieces.
+The console makes an extremely loud explosion sound, followed by a strong burning smell and dark smoke bursting from the fried panel, the brake handle flies to the ceiling and lands on the floor in two pieces.

 The whirring sound slows down, so does the spinning wall.
 They can do nothing but to grasp whatever they hold on to for their dear lives.

-Dean clutches the handrail with whitened knuckles, thinking how bad this idea is to land an alien ship.
-He doesn't even like to take airplanes, why does he enter a spaceship which doesn't even have a seatbelt.
+Dean clutches the handrail with whitened knuckles, thinking how bad this idea is to board an alien ship.
+He doesn't even like to take airplanes, why does he ever enter a time-travel spaceship that doesn't even have a seatbelt.

 Amy falls not far from him, clinging to the same handrail as he does.
 In the first bout of spinning and crashing, Amy slipped right near his side.
 So Dean has enough of distraction trying to give the lady a soft landing to not completely freak out.